Pre-training Language Model Incorporating Domain-specific Heterogeneous Knowledge into A Unified Representation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents a pre-training approach incorporating unstructured, semi-structured and well-structured text in the same contextual representation space.
-Specifically, the proposed HKLM models the document structure, relevant knowledge triples and plain text and realizes the interaction between heterogeneous knowledge.
+This paper presents a pre-training approach incorporating unstructured, semi-structured, and well-structured text in the same contextual representation space.
+Specifically, the proposed HKLM models the document structure, relevant knowledge triples, and plain text and realizes the interaction between heterogeneous knowledge.
 We construct 4 tourism NLP datasets, and the experimental results show that the further use of multi-format text resources in pre-training can help improve the performance of downstream tasks.
-This paper mainly resolves the problem of how to find the correspondence between multi-format text resources in the pre-training process.
-The innovation of the proposed method lies in the use of entity-oriented heterogeneous knowledge resources.
-In the future, we plan to apply this method to the general domain.
+We expand this approach to the general domain and demonstrate that performance improvements can be achieved on the XNLI dataset.
+This paper mainly resolves the problem of finding the correspondence and unified representation between multi-format text resources in the pre-training process.
+The innovation of this approach lies in that we formulate this problem by using entity-oriented heterogeneous knowledge resources and corresponding learning algorithms.
+In the future, we plan to further improve the semantic awareness of this method and generalize it comprehensively to the general domain.